 Feldesman Tucker Leifer Fidell LLP is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website www.nasbaregistry.org (formerly www.learningmarket.org).

 Each registration must be in the name of the individual(s) who will attend.
 This allows FTLF to communicate important course information to the actual attendee(s), add training materials and handouts to the right account, and properly assign certificates of attendance or CPE credits.

 - For yourself: login to your account and register with your personal information

 - For someone else: login with the ATTENDEE’S login information or create an account for the ATTENDEE and register from the ATTENDEE's account

 - For a group: email Learning@ftlf.com to complete group registration

 If you encounter problems or have questions Contact us.

 We accept payment by PayPal, credit card, and check.
 Payment for any live training is due upon registration.
 If payment is not received in full prior to the start of the event, FTLF reserves the right to cancel your order and deny you entrance to the training.

-All cancellation requests must be received in writing at email@example.com.
-Requests for refunds will be granted according to the following schedule:
+All cancellation or transfer requests must be received in writing at email@example.com.
+Requests for refunds or transfers for in-person events will be granted according to the following schedule: